Exact Exchange with Range-separated Algorithm for Thermodynamic Limit of Periodic Hartree-Fock Theory: Theory

-SR Coulomb integrals can be evaluated in real space.
-Following the schemes developed in \onlinecite{Irmler2018}, we first perform the SR part of the exchange matrix in the Born-von Karman (BvK) supercell
+Following to the idea proposed in \onlinecite{Irmler2018}, we first evaluate SR Coulomb integrals as well as the Coulomb and exchange matrix in the Born-von Karman (BvK) supercell then transform them to the $\mathbf{k}$-point adapted quantities.
+For example, the matrix element of SR HFX $K_{\mu\nu}^{\text{SR},\mathbf{k}}$ can be computed